 What to Expect once You’re There

 Once you arrive in Maquoketa, the trails are not too well marked.
-It may not be the best place to figure out what caving is like.
+Truth be told, it may not be the best place to figure out what caving is like.
 I’d presume other Iowa state parks may be better marked.
-I recommend stopping at the house on the left at 98th street.
-Marked with flags as the welcome spot for the state park, here you will be able to speak with an employee and get a trail map.
+I recommend stopping at the house on the left at 98th street, right before you enter.
+Marked with flags as the welcome spot for the Iowa state park, here you will be able to speak with an employee and get a trail map.